soxoj/counter-osint-guide-en/pages/location.md

 After signing the contract, you will receive the key to the mailbox, and you can open it at any time.
 But it is important to understand that the boxes are located on the territory of post offices, and access to them is regulated by its working hours.
 Therefore, it is more convenient to choose the largest branches where the subscriber department works around the clock.
 In Moscow, for example, this is a post office on Myasnitskaya Street, index `101000`.

-How do I send emails now?
-As an address, ask your correspondents to specify only the index and the mailbox number.
+How do I send letters now?
+As an address, ask your correspondents to specify only the postal code and the P.O. box number.
 Let's take the examples above.

-Canonical entry: `101000, subscriber/mailbox 777`
+Canonical entry: `101000, P.O. box 777`

 Or in short: `101000, 777`